-To conclude, the perpendicular magnetic anisotropy of the Cu$_2$Sb-type (Mn-Cr)AlGe films was investigated, especially focusing on a-few-nanometer-thickness region of the (Mn-Cr)AlGe layer.
-The Mg-insertion layer was employed at the (Mn-Cr)AlGe$|$MgO interfaces, for which effects on magnetic properties and the $t_\mathrm{dead}$ were systematically examined.
-The $M_\mathrm{s}$ exhibited almost no dependence on the Mg-insertion thickness, while $t_\mathrm{dead}$ reduced with the Mg-insertion.
-The cross-sectional HAADF-STEM images presented clear contrast change for the (Mn-Cr)AlGe layer, which represented highly oriented (001)-crystal planes as well as chemical order of (Mn-Cr)AlGe.
-The STEM images also revealed role of the Mg-insertion as a diffusion barrier to Al atoms.
-The $K_\mathrm{u}$ of about $7 \times 10^5$ J/m$^3$ at $t$ of 5 nm is comparable with those for thick, \textit{e.g.} $t$ of 30 nm samples, and much higher than those reported in perpendicularly magnetized CoFeB films which are conventionally used in STT-MRAMs.
-Although $K_\mathrm{u}$ of about $2 \times 10^5$ J/m$^3$ at $t$ of 3 nm is comparable with those for the CoFeB films, the small $M_\mathrm{s}$ of (Mn-Cr)AlGe can be a merit for reducing the $J_\mathrm{c}$.
-Among various materials showing small-$M_\mathrm{s}$ and high-$K_\mathrm{u}$, another merit of (Mn-Cr)AlGe is the silicon process compatibility: All the samples in this study were fabricated using thermally oxidized silicon substrates with relatively thin underlayers including the (001)-oriented MgO template.\cite{Kubota2021} The solid-phase-epitaxy based method for crystallization is compatible with device fabrication process for complementally metal oxide semiconductor devices as well as for MTJs.\cite{Yuasa2007} The (Mn-Cr)AlGe film showing perpendicular magnetization is also interesting from the application point of view.
+In summary, the perpendicular magnetic anisotropy of Cu$_2$Sb-type (Mn-Cr)AlGe films was investigated with particular focus on the a-few-nanometer-thickness region of the (Mn-Cr)AlGe layer.
+Mg-insertion layers were employed at the (Mn-Cr)AlGe$|$MgO interfaces, for which the effects on the magnetic properties and $t_\mathrm{dead}$ were systematically examined.
+The $M_\mathrm{s}$ exhibited almost no dependence on the Mg-insertion thickness, whereas $t_\mathrm{dead}$ decreased with the Mg-insertion.
+Cross-sectional HAADF-STEM images indicated a clear contrast change for the (Mn-Cr)AlGe layer, which represented highly oriented (001)-crystal planes and the chemical order of (Mn-Cr)AlGe.
+The STEM images also revealed the function of the Mg-insertion as a diffusion barrier to Al atoms.
+A $K_\mathrm{u}$ of approximately $7 \times 10^5$ J/m$^3$ at a $t$ of 5 nm is comparable to those of thick samples, \textit{e.g.} 30-nm samples, and much higher than those reported in perpendicularly magnetized CoFeB films, which are conventionally used in STT-MRAMs.
+Although a $K_\mathrm{u}$ of approximately $2 \times 10^5$ J/m$^3$ at a $t$ of 3 nm is comparable with those of CoFeB films, the small $M_\mathrm{s}$ of (Mn-Cr)AlGe can facilitate reducing the $J_\mathrm{c}$.
+Among various materials exhibiting small $M_\mathrm{s}$ and high $K_\mathrm{u}$ values, another merit of (Mn-Cr)AlGe is the silicon process compatibility: All the samples in this study were fabricated using thermally oxidized silicon substrates with relatively thin underlayers, including the (001)-oriented MgO template.\cite{Kubota2021} The solid-phase-epitaxy based method for crystallization is compatible with device fabrication processes for complementary metal oxide semiconductor devices as well as for MTJs.\cite{Yuasa2007} The (Mn-Cr)AlGe film exhibiting perpendicular magnetization is also interesting from the application perspective.